reliv/zf-config-factories/README.md

 ======
 This module has been in-use in production apps since the ZF 2.3 release.
 Developers find it easier to use than factory classes.

+In large apps with many modules and services:
 * This method is faster than factory classes because because your app doesn't need to instantiate a factory for each service at runtime.
-* This method is MUCH faster than factory closures in large apps because all factory closures are parsed at runtime, even when they are not used.
-Factories closures should not be used in large ZF apps due to their performance issues.
+* This method is MUCH faster than factory closures because all factory closures are parsed each time ZF2 handles a request.

 Example of constructor injection with the service name being the same as its class name:
 ```php